Bank Alert → Gmail → Budget

 Adding More Banks

-The parser is generic — actual-budget-parse accepts any parse_script that reads a message file and outputs JSON:
+Each bank gets its own parse script. actual-budget-parse accepts any parse_script that reads the decree message env vars and outputs JSON: